 Enhancing the awareness of stakeholders is crucial to the success of innovations.
 Co-creation is a process which ensures that multiple stakeholders can contribute ideas and concerns regarding the future.
 It aims to influence research agendas towards more citizen-oriented research and contributes to responsible policy making and strategic agenda setting.

 Standards provide a basis for mutual understanding among individuals, businesses, public authorities and other kind of organisations.
 They facilitate communication, commerce, measurement/testing and manufacturing.

-To increase the market uptake of the results of research & innovation (R&I) projects researchers in the fields of bioeconomy (such as food, agriculture, fisheries, and biotechnology) can benefit from different forms of human capacity building e.g. science communication and media training.
+To increase the market uptake of the results of research & innovation (R&I) projects researchers in the fields of bioeconomy (such as food, agriculture, fisheries, and biotechnology) can benefit from different forms of coaching e.g. science communication and media training.
 Training support can be organised and delivered more cost-effective if provided to and shared between multiple R&I projects

 Foresight is the disciplined exploration of alternative futures.
 Policy makers use foresight techniques and conduct studies to explore different scenarios in a structured way to confront complex challenges and help create a better future.
 A market analysis studies the attractiveness and the dynamics of a special market within a special industry.
 It is part of the industry analysis and thus in turn of the global environmental analysis.
 Through all of these analyses, the strengths, weaknesses, opportunities and threats of a company can be identified.